molgenis/molgenis-ops-galaxy/armadillo1/DEVELOPMENT.md

 * username: **admin**
 * password: **admin**

-Only the storage server has a user interface.
+Only the storage webinterface server has a user interface.
 The DataSHIELD service works with R only.